impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 ### Heredocs

 We've seen the `cat` command before, but it wasn't used in the way we're seeing here.
 The `cat > myscript.sh` bit means we're printing to a new file that we're creating, called `myscript.sh`.
-The `<<OUT` syntax, along with everything below it until the closing `OUT` statement, is called a Here document, or [heredoc](https://web.archive.org/web/20230405230515/https://linuxize.com/post/bash-heredoc/){:target="_blank" rel="noopener"} for short.
+The `<<OUT` syntax, along with everything below it until the closing `OUT` statement, is called a Here document, or [heredoc](https://web.archive.org/web/20230405230515/https://linuxize.com/post/bash-heredoc/){:target="_blank" rel="noopener" } for short.
 It's used to pass multiple lines of text to a command (in this case, the `cat` command).

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>